 HIM: Ok, for starters – I hate the term ‘lifestyle’.
-It seems like a terribly one-dimensional way to label the complexity of a person’s choices.
+It seems like a terribly vague way to label the complexity of a person’s sexual choices.
 Just think about the inane associations conjured by the phrases suburban lifestyle or active lifestyle.
 But this is especially true of what was once referred to as swinging but is now simply know as ‘the lifestyle’.
 For better or worse, it has become a catch-all term for people with a wide variety of interests: swapping, orgies, threesomes, cuckolding, exhibitionism, bondage and domination, etc. About the only thing that unites these people is discontentment with the sexual status quo and a willingness to push the generally accepted boundaries.
 So, for lack of an alternative, I’m calling this whole mash-up ‘the lifestyle’ under protest.
 Just so you know.

+HIM: Yes.
 As with any subculture, people in the lifestyle often feel isolated by their preferences and inevitably look for opportunities to be with like-minded individuals.
 Sex clubs or parties are one way to do that, but nothing is as immersive as the 24 hour a day lifestyle vacation.

 HER: When we were planning our first beach vacation together, you suggested Hedonism II in Jamaica.
 I had heard of it, of course – many people have.
 It’s got a notorious reputation as a place of constant and unchecked debauchery.
-This sounded good to me, until I looked at the pictures of the resort and the price.
+This actually sounded good to me, until I looked at the pictures of the resort and the price.
 The rooms looked dated and the prices were up there with other 5-star all-inclusive resorts.
 Why, I asked, would we want to pay that kind of money for a place that looked more like a three-star?
 We ended up in Barbados… and it was fine.

 But on the next trip, after getting a little further into our alternative sexual adventures, and reading a ton of reviews online, we decided to give Hedonism a shot.
 After all, if the unchecked debauchery proved to be more than we could handle, we could huddle together for safety on the ‘prude side’ of the resort.
 At worst, we’d have the sun and sand we craved, and some safe voyeuristic opportunities.